6 - DNA Replication

 Eukaryotic DNA replication is more complex than replication in prokaryotes.
 This is because eukaryotic genomes are generally larger than prokaryotic genomes, and the genetic material in eukaryotes is organized into linear chromosomes.
-However, the good news is that the replication process is similar in prokaryotes and eukaryotes and many of the DNA replication proteins (helicases, primases, and polymerases) identified in bacteria have eukaryotic counterparts that function in the same way.
+However, the good news is that the DNA replication process is similar in prokaryotes and eukaryotes and many of the DNA replication proteins (helicases, primases, and polymerases) identified in bacteria have eukaryotic counterparts that function in the same way.

 One major difference between prokaryotic and eukaryotic DNA replication is that eukaryotic chromosomes have multiple replication origins (see figure 6.10).
 Like bacteria, DNA replication proceeds bidirectionally from each origin, with the formation of two replication forks per origin.
-As replication occurs, the replication forks from adjacent origins fuse, eventually producing two identical DNA molecules called sister chromatids.
+As DNA replication occurs, the replication forks from adjacent origins fuse, eventually producing two identical DNA molecules called sister chromatids.